-Register resources in workload factory for Databases
+Register resources in NetApp Workload Factory for Databases

 About the task

-Workload factory supports only Microsoft SQL Server instance and Oracle database registration and management.
-Depending on the AWS account credentials you select in workload factory, PostgreSQL hosts might appear in the Inventory.
-Currently, workload factory supports unregistered PostgreSQL instances running only on Amazon Linux operating systems. |
+Workload Factory supports only Microsoft SQL Server instance and Oracle database registration and management.
+Depending on the AWS account credentials you select in Workload Factory, PostgreSQL hosts might appear in the Inventory.
+Currently, Workload Factory supports unregistered PostgreSQL instances running only on Amazon Linux operating systems.

 Before you begin